xoofx/xoofx.github.io/_posts/2016-06-13-implementing-a-markdown-processor-for-dotnet.md

 # The CommonMark specs

-Luckily, the [CommonMark specs](http://spec.commonmark.org/) done by [John Mac Farlane](http://johnmacfarlane.net/) are **amazing** and frankly, without them, I wouldn't have even started this colossal work, because if the implem was laborious and sometimes tricky, the specs are much more involving...
+Luckily, the [CommonMark specs](http://spec.commonmark.org/) done by [John Mac Farlane](http://johnmacfarlane.net/) are **amazing** and frankly, without them, I wouldn't have even started this colossal work, because if the code was laborious and sometimes tricky, the specs are much more involving...

 So what is exactly difficult with parsing Markdown?
 The first thing you will notice is that Markdown doesn't give you any syntax errors.
 Everything you type is somewhat valid (not what you may want to do, but it is still valid).
 If you are used to write parsers (or you remember your compiler class!), you won't find a [formal grammar for Markdown](http://roopc.net/posts/2014/markdown-cfg/) and the reason is that some constructs can be ambiguous.
 Emphasis handling in Markdown is one example.
-But even with the CommonMark specs, while implementing it, I came across some cases where it was still not clear:
+But even with the CommonMark specs, while developing it, I came across some cases where it was still not clear:

 Typically a link followed by a setText heading: